Wednesday Sector Leaders: Energy, Utilities

-Looking at the sectors faring best as of midday Wednesday, shares of Energy companies are outperforming other sectors, higher by 1.7%.
-Within that group, Marathon Oil Corp.
-(Symbol: MRO) and Hess Corp (Symbol: HES) are two large stocks leading the way, showing a gain of 3.5% and 2.8%, respectively.
-Among energy ETFs, one ETF following the sector is the Energy Select Sector SPDR ETF (Symbol: XLE), which is up 1.8% on the day, and up 39.88% year-to-date.
-Marathon Oil Corp., meanwhile, is up 55.85% year-to-date, and Hess Corp is up 41.56% year-to-date.
-Combined, MRO and HES make up approximately 3.7% of the underlying holdings of XLE.
+Looking at the sectors faring best as of midday Wednesday, shares of Energy companies are outperforming other sectors, higher by 0.9%.
+Within that group, Valero Energy Corp (Symbol: VLO) and Phillips 66 (Symbol: PSX) are two of the day's stand-outs, showing a gain of 4.0% and 3.7%, respectively.
+Among energy ETFs, one ETF following the sector is the Energy Select Sector SPDR ETF (Symbol: XLE), which is up 0.9% on the day, and up 40.52% year-to-date.
+Valero Energy Corp, meanwhile, is up 35.13% year-to-date, and Phillips 66 is up 20.69% year-to-date.
+Combined, VLO and PSX make up approximately 6.1% of the underlying holdings of XLE.

-The next best performing sector is the Utilities sector, higher by 0.2%.
-Among large Utilities stocks, DTE Energy Co (Symbol: DTE) and American Electric Power Co Inc (Symbol: AEP) are the most notable, showing a gain of 1.0% and 0.9%, respectively.
-One ETF closely tracking Utilities stocks is the Utilities Select Sector SPDR ETF (XLU), which is up 0.2% in midday trading, and down 0.04% on a year-to-date basis.
-DTE Energy Co, meanwhile, is up 6.93% year-to-date, and American Electric Power Co Inc is up 8.87% year-to-date.
-Combined, DTE and AEP make up approximately 7.4% of the underlying holdings of XLU.
+The next best performing sector is the Utilities sector, higher by 0.3%.
+Among large Utilities stocks, Sempra (Symbol: SRE) and Ameren Corp (Symbol: AEE) are the most notable, showing a gain of 1.3% and 1.0%, respectively.
+One ETF closely tracking Utilities stocks is the Utilities Select Sector SPDR ETF (XLU), which is up 0.5% in midday trading, and up 4.41% on a year-to-date basis.
+Sempra, meanwhile, is up 27.23% year-to-date, and Ameren Corp is up 5.55% year-to-date.
+Combined, SRE and AEE make up approximately 7.3% of the underlying holdings of XLU.

 Comparing these stocks and ETFs on a trailing twelve month basis, below is a relative stock price performance chart, with each of the symbols shown in a different color as labeled in the legend at the bottom: